 2:15 p.m.
 We make the decision to head straight to the Arenberg forest.
 The images on the legendary sector are some of the most compelling of the entire racing season, and Startt doesn’t want to risk missing it if we get greedy and try to hit another sector along the way.
 Roubaix has become such an international event that there is more public than ever.
 That means traffic.
 With our blue sticker, we are stuck among the mere mortals, and there’s congestion blocking all the major roads.
 We see random sights.
 There is a stray Astana rider, his torn jersey covered in mud, and he’s left to try to pick his way along back roads to a spot where a team car might be able to pick him up.
 A lone EF Education First rider raises his arm in defeat as he punctures near the rear of the peloton, realizing his race is over.

 4:30 p.m.
-We manage to get across to Sector nine and park the car on the north side of the road, soon enough to see Sagan widening his lead.
-We watch a few more riders dribble past, and now realize, barring disaster, Sagan will probably win.
-We make the call to skip the decisive Carrefour de l’Arbre and B-line straight for the finish line.
-Startt, who’s covered dozens of editions, knows the back roads into Roubaix, and the road is jammed with soigneurs and team cars racing toward the velodrome.
+We manage to get across to Sector Nine and park the car on the north side of the road, soon enough to see Sagan widening his lead.
+We watch a few more riders rumble past, and now realize, barring disaster, Sagan will probably win.
+We make the call to skip the decisive Carrefour de l’Arbre sector, and B-line straight for the finish line.
+Startt, who’s covered dozens of editions, knows the back roads into Roubaix, so do soigneurs, and the road back toward the velodrome is packed with dozens of team cars.
 Disaster strikes: traffic is blocked at a train crossing about 10km south of Roubaix.
 Startt’s heart sinks because there’s no movement and we’re sitting there powerless as we hear the calls over race radio that Sagan exits the final decisive sectors with only one rider on his wheel.
-After what seems like an eternity, the train chugs finally through, and there’s open road all the way to Roubaix.
+After what seems like an eternity, the train finally chugs through, and there’s open road all the way to Roubaix.
 We ditch the car and sprint toward the velodrome.
 Sagan and Silvan Dillier are already in the stadium, but we reach the finish line just in time to see Sagan raise his arms in victory.